Leon-AW/Movie_Sentiment_Analysis/README.md

 # Movie Sentiment Analysis with Word2Vec and FastText Classifier

-This project implements a sentiment analysis pipeline for movie reviews using Word2Vec embeddings and a FastText-based neural network classifier.
+I know you usually take the FastText Classifeier to train Word Embedding and Classifier simultaneously.
+But I wanted to do It separately to strengthen my understanding.
+This project implements a sentiment analysis pipeline for movie reviews using Word2Vec embeddings and then a FastText-based neural network classifier is trained on it.
 The goal is to classify movie reviews as either positive or negative based on the text content.

 ## Data